How Much Does It Cost to Start a Trucking Company?

 GPS, Phone, and Other Equipment

 Obtaining a GPS, phone, and other trucking equipment is essential for keeping you safe and connected while on the road.
-Even items like a microwave or mini-fridge fall under this category.
+Even items like a microwave or mini fridge fall under this category.
 Total costs for necessary equipment can vary from a few hundred to a few thousand dollars, depending on the scope of the equipment you purchase.

 How to Finance a Trucking Business

-The cost of trucking hit a 15-year high in 2021, which requires many would-be owner-operators to obtain financing if they wish to start a trucking business.
+The cost of trucking hit a 15-year high in 2021, which requires many would-be carriers to obtain financing if they wish to start a trucking business.
 If you’re unsure how to start a trucking business with no money or minimal money, there are several trucking financing options to consider:

 • Bank Loans: Traditional bank loans offer affordable financing with low interest rates and predictable payments, but they require a high credit score and have long wait times.
+Therefore, many new carriers can’t qualify for standard trucking business loans.

 • SBA Loans: The U.S. Small Business Administration (SBA) offers several types of loans to help businesses cover startup costs.
 However, they have long wait periods and require good credit.